awsdocs/amazon-sagemaker-developer-guide/doc_source/sms-create-labeling-job-console.md

 1. In the next section, specify your worker instructions and labels\.
 You can select **See preview** to preview your worker instructions, labels, and interact with the worker UI\.

-   For the point cloud labeling task types, you can also specify label attributes\.
-To learn more, see [Worker User Interface \(UI\)](sms-point-cloud-general-information.md#sms-point-cloud-worker-task-ui)\.
+   For the point cloud and video frame labeling task types, you can also specify label category and frame attributes\.
+To learn more, see [Worker User Interface \(UI\)](sms-point-cloud-general-information.md#sms-point-cloud-worker-task-ui) and [Worker User Interface \(UI\)](sms-video-overview.md#sms-video-worker-task-ui) respectively\.

-   For video frame labeling task types, you can specify label attributes and annotation tools\.
-To learn more, see [Worker User Interface \(UI\)](sms-video-overview.md#sms-video-worker-task-ui)\.

    For more details about the worker UI for each task type, see the page for your [built\-in task type](https://docs.aws.amazon.com/sagemaker/latest/dg/sms-task-types.html)\.